The Directors have pleasure of presenting the 42nd Annual Report of the

-- Demonstrating transparency and openness of its business operations
+- Demonstrating transparency and openness of its business operations by

-- Working towards delight of citizens by fail-safe processes and in
+- Working towards delight of citizens, by fail-safe processes and in

 case of exigencies leveraging its service recovery processes, like

 Grievance Redressal, Handling Complaints, etc. The Management of your

-Company is totally committed to excellence in
+Company is totally committed to excellence in public service delivery

-expectations and our communication to them of our key policies in order to make the service
+communication to them of our key policies, in order to make the service

 delivery process more effective.